Marc Bloch: Fall of France

 In May 1940, the German army forced the French to withdraw.
 Bloch fought at the Battle of Dunkirk in May–June 1940, being evacuated to England.
 Although he could have remained in Britain, he chose to return to France because his family was still there.

 To Bloch, France collapsed because her generals failed to capitalise on the best qualities humanity possessed—character and intelligence—because of their own "sluggish and intractable" progress since the First World War.

-Two-thirds of France were occupied by Germany.
+Two-thirds of France was occupied by Germany.
 Bloch was demobilised soon after Philippe Pétain's government signed the Armistice of 22 June 1940 forming Vichy France.
 Bloch received a permit to work despite being Jewish.
 This was probably due to Bloch's pre-eminence in the field of history.
 He worked again at the University of Strasbourg, now relocated to Clermont-Ferrand, for one academic year before moving to Montpellier.
 In Clermont-Ferrand, his two older sons were involved with the Christian-conservative Gaullist Resistance organisation Combat.
 In November 1940 he received an offer of employment from The New School in New York, but he delayed his decision due to his reluctance to leave family members behind; it expired in July 1941 before he could obtain visas for his adult children.
 Montpellier, further south, was beneficial to his wife's declining health.
 The dean of faculty at Montpellier was an antisemite, who also disliked Bloch for having once given him a poor review.
 Bloch rejected the Vichy propaganda notion of returning to traditional French values, arguing that "the idyllic, docile peasant life of the French right had never existed".
 In Montpellier, he had to be escorted to class for protection from militant right-wing students.
 His university contacts included the local leaders of Combat and organisers of the Comité Général d'Etudes (an underground Conseil d'État), René Courtin and Pierre-Henri Teitgen.
 He also knew the sociologist and Communist Resistance member Georges Friedmann and the philosopher of mathematics Jean Cavaillès, a key Resistance figure who co-founded the left-wing Libération-sud in Clermont-Ferrand in December 1940, was arrested in Narbonne in September 1942 and escaped from Montpellier prison in December 1942.